EddyTheCo/Esterv.Utils.Updater/README.md

 ## Examples

-The [examples](examples) folder shows the use of the different custom types provided by the QML module.
+The [examples](examples) folder shows the use of the different classes and QML types.

 ## Contributing